orbitalflower/orbitalflower.github.io/_posts/2017-06-21-5e-unearthed-arcana-index.md

 In cases where a revised version appears in a later article or book, the newest version is recommended, but for completeness all are listed in order.
 Where an item has changed name, its alternate name appears in parentheses.

-Items marked "XGtE" appear in final release form in Xanathar's Guide to Everything.
+Some items later appeared in a print sourcebook which supercede the Unearthed Arcana version.
+These are marked "XGtE" (Xanathar's Guide to Everything) or "TCoE" (Tasha's Cauldron of Everything).

 ### New races and subraces